gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 {{< /hilight >}}

-Now if the pupil enters "Banana" as their next guess, then `word` would contain the value "Banana" and the condition would be false.
+Now if the pupil enters "Banana" as their next guess, then `word` would contain the value "Banana" and the condition ("Banana" is not equal to "Banana") would be false.
 Now that the condition is false the loop is skipped over and the program prints out.

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}